dsteyn44/comic_craze_MS3/README.md

         2. To the right hand side of the footer the user can see "Subscribe to our Newsletter" and are prompted to Enter their email address.
         3. There is a "Submit" button to the right hand side of the input field which is located close to the field and can easily be distinguished.

-### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
--   A large amount of testing was done to ensure that all pages were linking correctly.
--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs

 -   On some mobile devices the Edit Comic page pushes the size of screen out more than any of the other content on the page.
     -   A white gap can be seen to the right of the footer and navigation bar as a result.
 This is only temporary. as far as i can assess it is a result of a div with a class of .hidden_div - assume that it is from materialize.
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.

-### Bug Fix

-Backend
--   Was deploying on Heroku but showed an error pymongo Auth fail.
-I worked out that my MONGO_URI Connection was incorrect.
--   Tried to sign in as "admin" but was thrown an error "UnboundLocalError: local variable 'favorite' referenced before assignment".
-The reason for this was that the "favorite" value had been assigned to the user but not to the admin.
-Igor from Tutor support asssisted me with this.
--  Tried to add a flash as defensive design to inform User that the search yielded a no result.
-On the debugger it returned a "Typeerror ' comics ' not supported between instances of 'list' and 'int' in python.
-I did some research on Stack overflow and the resolved the issue with a len() method.
-It proved correct.

-Frontend
-- There were many frontend issues possibly and this is not conclusive but possibly as a result of Materialize.
-Most of the time it was the comic card face content- usually with a

 ## Deployment